 If necessary a separation agreement can be drawn up in these circumstances enabling both parties to have certainty about the finances when they separate.

 A mediator can help you work out arrangements with your partner.
 A mediator does not decide any issues, you do.
 The mediator is simply there to help.
 We can refer you to experienced mediators and help you formalize any agreement reached with the mediator’s assistance.
 Although we would not be directly involved in the mediation process, you may wish to refer to us at various stages as negotiations progress, to ensure you are achieving a fair settlement.
-There has recently been a change in the Family Procedure Rules encouraging all parties to consider mediation.We are members of Resolution, which promotes a non-confrontational approach to family matters.
+The Family Procedure Rules encouraging all parties to consider mediation.We are members of Resolution, which promotes a non-confrontational approach to family matters.

 At the end of the fixed fee consultation you have a number of options open to you, you may even decide not to take any further action at this stage.
 We will however keep all details from our meeting for 6 years, should you wish to return in the future.

-If you need help and advice please contact Samantha Small or Charlotte Oldham.
+If you need help and advice please contact Samantha Small.